Interdisciplinary Studies Major Requirements (180 Credits)

 Student must fullfull a Foreign Language requirement in order to graduate (2 years of high school or one year of college)

-Curriculum and Elective courses MUST include at least one Cultural and Gender Diversity Course, one international Studies course and three foundational core courses.
+Curriculum and Elective courses MUST include at least one Cultural and Gender Diversity Course, and one International Studies course.

 ECON 424 - Economics of Poverty and Economic Security Programs - 5 credits